ncatlab/nlab-content/pages/18923.md

 ## Genetic spaces, schemes, and surreal curves
+Starting from page 5 of [Salzedo], Definition 6, the discussion of the topology of surreal numbers begin.
+We can take this conception and graduate it towards surreal spaces.
+One notable thing is the genetic construction of polynomials on page 7.
+This would mean each and every surreal polynomial is a real algebraic scheme.
+Or more precisely in motivic terms a surreal space is a category of correspondences of real algebraic cycles.

-In [Salzedo] it is from here we can define polynomials over surreal spaces.
+It is from here we can define polynomials over surreal spaces.
 Zeroes of polynomials over these surreal polynomials is analogous to projective schemes in a real space.
 A genetic space is a space in which [[ringed spaces]] can be related with genetic formulas.
 The surreal curve is defined as a surreal space of dimension one.
 Genetic spaces are essentially real algebraic cycles of schemes.

+Adjoin any given ring to a surreal space and you thus have a ringed space.
+For any given polynomial, each may be constructed through the use of genetic formulas.
+Equipped with a locally real asymptotic real sheaf structure we can thus define the category of real algebraic correspondences.

 ###Infinitely blown up space

 ### Vector Bundles as elements of surreal space
+The union of all projectivized vector bundles in a real space is a point in surreal space.
 ### Motivic meaning

 ### Genetic transformations